danm551/Exam-Website/README.md

 * Instructors and students make accounts.

+## Instructors
-## Instructors-An instructor can build an exam based on the questions on the database.
+  *An instructor can build an exam based on the questions on the database.
   *Instructors can also create their own questions using the provided templates.
 The new question will be added to the database.
   *Questions are of the types multiple choice, fill in the blank, true or false, and open ended Java programming.
   *Once satisfied with the exam they have built, the instructor may release the exam to the students.